| Many THANKS

 in residence.
 We truly appreciate their participation in this exhibition,

 and we look forward to having them here in residence in the future.
+In addition

 we are eternally indebted to Rick Munoz - framer extraordinare Ð for all